AJMTeaching/exploring-real-world-code-examples-AlexanderJaghab/Exploring Code in Daily life.md

 ### Link:
 https://github.com/Prati5/WeatherPrediction/blob/master/weatherPrediction.ipynb
 ### Which lines from which files
+weatherPrediction.ipynb

 In [6]
 from sklearn.model_selection import train_test_split
 xtrain, xtest, ytrain, ytest = train_test_split( x, y, test_size=1/3, random_state=0 )
 ### Why?
-These lines are used to start the training for a forecasting algorithm
+These lines are used to start the training for a forecasting algorithm the entire file then goes through and does some very complicated math that I dont fully understand to help calculate the weather forcast based on the inputs
 # - E-commerce checkout system process.

 ### Link: